 Ecological Society of America: ESA for All Ecologists; August 6-11, 2023; Portland, Oregon

-Special Session Title: Student perspectives on the relationship between ecology curriculum and retention of minoritized students in ecology majors (90-minute)
+Session: Student perspectives on the relationship between ecology curriculum and retention of minoritized students in ecology majors (90-minute)

 Session description: The interplay between the identity of those we are trying to attract into the discipline and curricular content is central to advancing the meeting theme, “ESA for All Ecologists.”
 ESA has shown commitment to supporting ecology instruction for majors and non-majors through efforts that include Teaching Issues and Experiments in Ecology (TIEE) and endorsement of the Four Dimensional Ecology Education (4DEE) Framework.
 Although valuable, these efforts do not address identified racial barriers to inclusion in ecology such as low sense of belonging for minoritized students or disciplinary biases that arise from extremely low racial diversity among educators and practitioners.
 Such biases are associated with social, cultural and racial identities.